You know, the question I keep getting asked over the week, oh, you got to help Trump.

 And they wrote off their entire legal fee and legal tab, including the money that they paid out to Paula Jones.

-They didn't pay one red cent for the money that they made in terms of income tax or gift tax on the millions of millions they collected.
+They didn't pay one red cent for the money that they made in terms of income tax or gift tax on the millions and millions they collected.

-The trust has paid three million in legal expenses on top of the $850,000 paid by a previous trust, leaving an unpaid balance of $5.2 million.
+The trust has paid $3 million in legal expenses on top of the $850,000 paid by a previous trust, leaving an unpaid balance of $5.2 million.

-It's reachable, meaning the nine million, he said, if asked if the donations to the trust will be enough to cover the legal bills.
+It's reachable, meaning the $9 million, he said, if asked if the donations to the trust will be enough to cover the legal bills.

-Then the Post went on to note that the Clintons used loopholes in the tax code to avoid paying their fair share of gift taxes on the millions they collected from the Washington Post.
+Then the Post went on to note that the Clintons used loopholes in the tax code to avoid paying their fair share of gift taxes on the millions they collected.

-The maximum contribution of the trust is ten thousand a year, the most that can be given without having to pay the federal gift tax.
+From the Washington Post, the maximum contribution of the trust is $10,000 a year, the most that can be given without having to pay the federal gift tax.

-In a report on the establishment of the defense fund, the New York Times pointed out that the White House aid said Clinton could legally accept the money because under the federal law, under federal law, a president, a president only, may receive gifts of any amount as long as he discloses the source of those exceeding two hundred and fifty bucks in value.
+In a report on the establishment of the defense fund, the New York Times pointed out that the White House aide said Clinton could legally accept the money because under the federal law, under federal law, a president, a president only, may receive gifts of any amount as long as he discloses the source of those exceeding $250 in value.

 The Clintons will not be required to pay income taxes on the contributions.